c1cc10/Indoor-Monocular-UGV-driving-system/README.md

 # Indoor Monocular UGV driving system
 Building up all-in-one driving system (lane detection, position calibration, obstacle avoidance) for indoor spaces using just one camera.
+This work relies on multiple fundations, but the main ones are:

+- severale lane finding docs published on medium.com
+- works and derived ones from udacity.com (nano degree on autonomous driving vehicols)
+- ...

 # Approach
 Main idea is overlay different cv systems so to have the better possible definition of the scene, meant only to discover/follow one path towards the path-end.
 The system is designed to correct directions by using VP (*vanishing point*).
 It would use: